Ikhal/Ikhal/README.md

 - 👋 Hi, I’m ibrahim suleiman @Ikhal
-- 👀 I’m interested in Programming
+- 👀 I’m passionate about Programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React Nextjs
 - 💞️ I’m looking to collaborate on full stack software development
 - 📫 How to reach me ismuhammadmi7@gmail.com
+-

 <!---
 Ikhal/Ikhal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.